 - Self-Control – Maintain composure, keep emotions in check, control anger, and avoid aggressive behavior, even in very difficult situations.

 - Stress Tolerance —Ability to accept criticism and deal calmly and effectively with high stress situations.

 Required Education and Experience:

-- College-level teaching experience is preferred.
+- One or more years of teaching experience at the college level is preferred.

 - Online teaching experience is preferred.

-Preferred Areas of Experience:
+Areas of Expertise and Experience: